City Vocabulary for Mexico City

 el edificio edificio building

-la planta baja, el primer piso (1er) ground floor, first floor in Mexico is second floor in the US
+el primer piso (MX) primer piso first floor (second floor in the US)

 la casa casa house